-Another factor contributing to the rack pull’s obscurity is that the exercise requires a power or squat rack with strong and stable safety catchers.
+Another factor contributing to the rack pull’s obscurity is the requirement for a power cage or a squat rack with strong and stable safety catchers.
 When you couple that with the fact that rack pulls are done with heavy weights and hurt, you have a recipe for unpopularity.

 What are the benefits of doing rack pulls?